 List every service included in the retainer.
 For each one, ask two questions:

-1. Does this service require human expertise that my firm doesn't have?
+- Does this service require human expertise that my firm doesn't have?

-2. Could a system handle this automatically if the right tools were in place?
+- Could a system handle this automatically if the right tools were in place?

-Campaign strategy, creative production, competitive market analysis — those are expertise services.
-Reporting, review solicitation, lead notification, SEO monitoring, CLE tracking — those are operational services.
+Campaign strategy, creative production, competitive market analysis.
+Those are expertise services.
+Reporting, review solicitation, lead notification, SEO monitoring, CLE tracking.
+Those are operational services.

-FlowCounsel handles the operational side — intake, pipeline, review management, compliance tracking, reporting — in one system the firm controls.
-That frees up budget for the strategic expertise that actually requires a human, evaluated against real attribution data.
+FlowCounsel™ helps firms bring intake, pipeline, review management, compliance tracking, and reporting into one system the firm controls.
+That frees up budget for strategic expertise that actually requires a human, evaluated against real attribution data.